AuenKr/Blogger/Readme.md

 To run locally

-1. set all env variable in sample.env and sample.wrangler.toml
+1. rename all sample.env to .env file and  sample.wrangler.toml to wrangler.toml and configure all the values

+2. Connect your prisma accelerate and put connection pooling string in backend.env

+#### Note
+Using running postgres locally will not work must need to do above two steps.

+3a.
 With Docker

     - In Linux
     > docker compose up